StefanSchwarzTUW/Trellis_classification/README.md

 # Trellis_classification
-Trellis classification of points on complex-values Grassmann manifolds
+Trellis classification of points on complex-valued Grassmann manifolds

 This code can be used to reproduce results of